Suhoy95/yasco/README.md

 This is moment, when you are studying [SNE](https://os3.su/), doing Virtual Machine Management lab with Cloud Orchestration.
-But it is the last night before deadline, And figuring out the other orchestration systems is too late, and I'm doubting about its design and clearness.
+But it is the last night before deadline, And figuring out the other monsters orchestration systems is too late, and I'm doubting about its design and clearness.
 So It is better to use brute force and DO IT YOURSELF with python.